We have updated our Privacy Policy. By using this website, you consent to our Terms and Conditions.

 A history of weight fluctuation can place an individual at increased risk.

-Research also hints at a possible connection between binge eating disorder, hormone irregularities, and genetic mutations specific to food addiction.
+Research also hints at a possible connection between binge eating disorder, hormone irregularities, and genetic mutations.
 A Journal of Psychiatric Research study revealed a link between low levels of serotonin and binge eating behavior.

 Behavioral Causes of Binge Eating Disorder